 Voxelotor, the active ingredient in Oxbryta, is a small molecule that binds to hemoglobin and increases the protein’s affinity for oxygen.
 By helping hemoglobin stay in the oxygenated state, Oxbryta also inhibits hemoglobin polymerization and prevents red blood cells from becoming deformed.
 This should restore normal red blood cell function and oxygen delivery, reducing disease caused by the loss of red blood cells.
 It should also help reduce the risk of vaso-occlusive pain crises caused by sickle cells blocking small blood vessels.

-Voxelotor in clinical trials
+Oxbryta in clinical trials

-Sickle Cell Anemia News is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
+Sickle Cell Disease News is strictly a news and information website about the disease.
+It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.